 A program of meditation, discussion and examination complements the teachings to ensure that participants develop an accurate working understanding of the dharma as a sound basis for daily practice, contemplative retreat and further study.

-We are beginning a new round of the Basic Program in 2014.
-This will be taught by our senior teacher, Jampa Jaffe, and will begin on Monday 3 Feb 2014, 7pm.
+We began a new round of the Basic Program in 2014 which continues.
+This will be taught by our senior teacher, Jampa Jaffe, and starts again on Monday 4 Aug 2014, 7pm.

 Download this brochure to find out more about our new Basic Program course, its curriculum, requirements, and schedule.

-The first course in this program will be Stages of the Path (Part 1).
+The second course in this program will be Mind & Cognition.

 Venue: Vajrayana Institute, 9 Victoria Square Ashfield NSW